-By the Welcome Desk as you enter the museum there is a screen on a plinth.
-This is for anyone who would like to donate money to the museum to do so by debit or credit card.
+By the whale jawbone, as you enter the Museum, there is a screen on a plinth.
+This is for anyone who would like to donate money to the Museum to do so by debit or credit card.
 The screen has no other functions.
-Donation boxes which accept coins or notes can be located at the front of the museum.
+Donation boxes which accept coins or notes can be located near the donation point.